data-provider/website/website/versioned_docs/version-2.6.0/addons-creating-origin-addons.md

 ## Options

-Our addon will accept a "baseUrl" option, which will be defined when instantiating the Provider, and the rest of the url will be defined as a "query" parameter.
+Our addon will accept a `baseUrl` option, which will be defined when instantiating the Provider, and the rest of the url will be defined as a "query" parameter.
 So, every different "queried" instance (every different url) will have its own cache, but it will be possible to clean all caches simply calling to the "parent" instance method.

 It is a very simple scenario, but it will be useful to illustrate the example.
 If you want to use a more complex data-provider origin to connect an application to a REST API and handle a lot of possible complex scenarios take a look at the [Axios][axios] addon.

-Define a "configMethod" in the Class.
+Define a `configMethod` in the Class.
 It will receive the options when initialized and also when the `config` method is called, so the baseUrl could be also changed after initializing it.
 Store the `baseUrl` option in an internal property of the class.

 ```js